 Strips of landscape that run horizontal to your field of vision without any verticals or diagonals will impose too much horizontality and minimize other spatial cues.

 Size.
-4.5 x 6 inches snapshots are adequate.
+4.5 x 6 inch snapshots are adequate.
 5 x 7 enlargements are the optimal size.
-8.5 x 11 prints are OK, but sometimes too big to trace from (too much area to trace).
+8.5 x 11 prints are OK, but sometimes too big to trace from.
 If you are unfamiliar with how to make enlargements, here are some suggestions.

 - If your image is digital and you have the capability to print from your home inkjet printer, then you can print out your own enlargements at half letter size or 5 x 7.

-- If you don’t have a printer at home, then you can bring the image file to a do-it-yourself Kodak kiosk.
+- If you don’t have a printer at home, then you can bring the image file to a do-it-yourself photo kiosks at pharmacies or FedEx office.
 The Kodak printers at Bartell’s are fantastic.

 - If your photo is not digital, and all you have is a print, you can make color enlargements at FedEx Office or another copy store.

 Black and white version of the photo.
 A black and white (grayscale) copy of you image can be helpful.
 A black and white photo makes it easier to read basic value patterns without the subjective distraction of color.
 If your image is digital, you can print out a black and white version from your home printer.
-Or, if you have an existing print, you can simply make a black and white copy at FedEx Office.
+Less expensive, simply make a black and white photocopy.